-Ron Simons is Regents' Professor of Sociology, Co-Director of the Center on the Biological Embedding of Social Events and Relationships, and Fellow in the Center for Family Research.
+Ron Simons is Regents' Professor of Sociology, Fellow in the Center for Family Research, and Co-Director of the Center on the Biological Embedding of Social Events and Relationships.
 He received a PhD in Sociology from Florida State University and completed postdoctoral work at the University of Wisconsin.
 His teaching and research interests include family and the life course, medical sociology, criminology, race, inequality, and social psychology.

-Ron's research uses longitudinal data to examine: a) changes in marriage, self-concept, psychological well-being, inter-generational relations, religiosity, and health across the life course, b) discrimination, institutional racism, and neighborhood disadvantage as explanations for racial disparities in education, employment, and health, c) the impact of romantic relationships on health and aging, and d) avenues whereby social conditions become biologically embedded and influence health, psychological well-being, and mortality.
+Ron's research uses longitudinal data to examine: a) changes in marriage, self-concept, psychological well-being, inter-generational relations, religiosity, and health across the life course, b) discrimination, institutional racism, and neighborhood disadvantage as explanations for racial disparities in education, employment, and health, c) the impact of romantic relationships on health and psychological well-being, and d) avenues whereby social conditions become biologically embedded and influence speed of biological aging, health, and mortality.
 His work has been published in the top sociology journals, including the American Sociological Review, Journal of Health and Social Behavior, Criminology, Journal of Marriage and Family, and Social Science and Medicine.
 In the past few years he has received best article awards from three different professional organizations, was inducted as a Fellow into the American Society of Criminology, and received the 2019 SEC Academic Achievement Award.

 Ron has been funded for the past 25 years by NIH and has created multiple longitudinal data sets comprised of interview, observational, and biomarker data.
 These data sets include over 20 years of information on topics such as family interaction, deviant behavior and mental health, neighborhood conditions, school involvement, peer affiliations, romantic relationships, and physical health.
 Ron is happy to work with students interested in using this data to write papers for presentation at professional meetings and articles for submission to refereed journals.
 Indeed, most of his publications are co-authored with graduate students.